-While there are four Jurassic sequels currently in development, fans may be forced to say goodbye to Universal’s Jurassic Park next year.
+While there are four Jurassic sequels on the horizon, fans may soon be forced to say goodbye to Jurassic Park all over again in the coming years.

 Jurassic Park is the most iconic fictional theme park.
 When Steven Spielberg’s epic sci-fi blockbuster rampaged through movie theaters in 1993, the world of cinema as we know it changed forever.
 While nothing could prepare us, we were warned to hold onto our butts.

-Not only did Jurassic Park (1993) pioneer ground-breaking special effects (practical and digital) that transformed the cinematic landscape, the film spawned an entire media entertainment franchise, creating sequels, merchandise, and even a “real” Jurassic Park.
+Not only did Jurassic Park (1993) pioneer groundbreaking special effects (both practical and digital) that transformed the cinematic landscape, but the film also spawned an entire multi-media entertainment franchise, with sequels, merchandise, and even a “real” Jurassic Park.

-Since 1996, Universal Studios theme parks have hosted Jurassic Park attractions, which continue to develop and expand.
+Since 1996, Universal Studios has hosted Jurassic attractions, which continue to expand throughout all their destinations worldwide.
 Jurassic Park River Adventure, VelociCoaster, and Jurassic World: The Ride are just a few of the rides you’re undoubtedly familiar with.

 Related: ‘Jurassic Park’ Releasing Official Never-Before-Seen Version of 1993 Film